-CONCORD, Mass. – Construction activities continue on Phase 1 of the $30.9 million Muddy River Flood Risk Management and Environmental Restoration project in Boston, Mass.
-On Saturday, March 29, another traffic shift to change both vehicular and pedestrian traffic will occur to continue installation of the arch culvert underneath Brookline Ave.
-This traffic shift will maintain Brookline Avenue, between the Riverway Connector and Park Drive, as one-way only inbound traffic but will shift the four inbound lanes to the left.
+CONCORD, Mass. – Construction activities continue on Phase 1 of the $30.9 million Muddy River Flood Risk Management and Environmental Restoration project in Boston, Mass., and starting on Sept.
+16 will involve a change in both vehicular and pedestrian traffic.
+Brookline Avenue between the Riverway Connector and Park Dive will become one-way only headed inbound.

-Traffic flow will remain in the same traffic pattern from last traffic change in September 2013.
 Traffic coming down Brookline Avenue or Boylston Street outbound that want to continue down Brookline Avenue to the medical center will need to travel around the rotary between Brookline Avenue, the Riverway and along Fenway.
-Traffic signals that were installed from the last traffic change will remain permanently to ease congestion that occurs when traffic traveling down Park Drive from Brookline tries to merge with traffic exiting the Riverway toward Brookline Avenue.
-A figure showing the current detoured traffic pattern from September 2013 and a new figure showing the scheduled March 29th traffic shift are shown above.
+New traffic signals will be installed to ease the congestion that occurs when traffic traveling down Park Drive from Brookline tries to merge with traffic exiting the Riverway from Brookline.
+(A figure showing the new traffic pattern for this period is shown on at the end of this notice).

 These changes are being made so that the installation of a culvert under Brookline Avenue can continue.
-This shift was actually scheduled for earlier in the month but the snow storms and bitter cold have impacted the schedule.
-Police details will be used to assist drivers during the implementation and initial stages of this traffic shift.
+There will be variable message boards that will assist drivers on how they should travel to be able to continue down Brookline Avenue outbound to the Longwood Medical Area.
+Police details will also be used to assist drivers during the initial stages of this traffic pattern change.

 For Muddy River project construction updates visit the website at: http://www.nae.usace.army.mil/Missions/ProjectsTopics/MuddyRiver.aspx.

-If you have questions contact Project Manager Jennifer Flanagan at MuddyRiver@usace.army.mil or call 978-318-8015.
+If you have questions contact Project Manager Mike Keegan at MuddyRiver@usace.army.mil or call 978-318-8087.